-Growing up, I couldn't quite recall seeing either my mom or my grandmas preparing a lot of desserts at home, unless there was a special occasion, like birthdays . . . and, in those cases, we would indulge in the typical sweet fare back then: “flan” (caramel custard), “gelatina” (jello), “pudín” (pudding)—all from a box mix—or “mazamorra morada” (purple corn porridge), “arroz con leche” (rice pudding) and “leche asada” (baked milk custard), usually made from scratch.
-There were also other kind of desserts that we would eat, like “Picarones” (kind of fried doughnuts, made with squash and sweet potato, served with syrup, which we usually bought from street vendors) or certain pastries and birthday cakes that my parents would buy from local bakeries.
+Growing up, I couldn't quite recall seeing either my mom or my grandmas preparing a lot of desserts at home, unless there was a special occasion, like birthdays . . . and, in those cases, we would indulge in the typical sweet fare back then, usually made from scratch: “flan” (caramel custard), “gelatina” (jello), “pudín” (pudding)—all from a box mix—or “mazamorra morada” (purple corn porridge), “arroz con leche” (rice pudding) and “leche asada” (baked milk custard).
+There were also other kind of desserts that we would eat, like “Picarones” (kind of fried donuts—which we usually bought from street vendors—made with squash and sweet potato, served with syrup) or certain pastries and birthday cakes that my parents would buy from local bakeries.
 Oh . . . and there were a couple more things that my mom made every now and then, for no particular reason: apple pie (which was always divine!) and this homey and comforting pudding/custard like dessert called “Budín de Sémola”.
 And although I have eaten apple pies galore for years, I never ate again my mom’s “Budín de Sémola” after leaving Peru.

 I have to confess that, after moving to Michigan, I developed a serious addiction to Pinterest (although I had created an account more than a year ago) . . . and, sometimes, I feel like there are not enough hours in a day to “pin” or “re-pin” stuff! :)